-The Blogger’s Quest(ionnaire) is a new Design Feast initiative that exclusively focuses on those taking on the blog medium, why they do it and what tools they use.
-The debut release is by Dave Cuzner, a graphic designer, whose preferred work tool is sticky notes.
-He created grain edit, a popular blog focused on “classic design work from the 1950s–1970s and contemporary designers that draw inspiration from that time period.”
-Enjoy what he shares about blogs and blogging to help with your entrance into the blogosphere.
+The Blogger’s Quest(ionnaire) is a new Design Feast initiative that exclusively focuses on those taking on the medium of the blog, why they do it, and what tools they use.
+The debut is with Dave Cuzner, a graphic designer, whose preferred work tool is sticky notes.
+He created Grain Edit, a blog focused on “classic design work from the 1950s–1970s and contemporary designers that draw inspiration from that time period.”
+Enjoy what he shares about blogs and blogging to help with your entrance into the blogosphere or further inform your current work in it:

 Why did you create a website of regular entries?